 Big though some of the brands in the MI trade might seem, rarely do retailers get to tangle with the real giants of the consumer world.

-The products in question comprise a new wireless system and we are not talking about professional hire company touring systems here, but a licence-free handheld mic and guitar/bass wireless system priced to go head to head with mass market products from the likes of Line 6.
+Which is why our attention was grabbed at this year’s MIRC, when SCV London revealed that Sony is about to aim a new range of products straight into the MI market.The products in question comprise a new wireless system and we are not talking about professional hire company touring systems here, but a licence-free handheld mic and guitar/bass wireless system priced to go head to head with mass market products from the likes of Line 6.